 The SONA foundation and its implementation organization were commissioned for the realization of a new, sustainable and operational hospital for Curaçao.
 A master resolution adopted by the Government consisted of a new hospital with 300 beds capacity, using available current hospital care capacity, integration of outpatient clinic in the new hospital and full fledge healthcare services as currently provided.
 The main vision for the new hospital is that the patient is key in the organization.
 Given starting points resulted in a three floors building, with clusters of related departments.

 The alleys of the Stegengebied form a kind of grid but have no constant size.
 This creates a complex rhythm just like our tambu (a traditional drum-based rhythm).
 Furthermore, the alleys do not continue in straight lines but at the intersections, you get the so-called bayonet connection.
-In our concept, this structure and rhythm should be continued all the way to the new hospital including the new hospital.
+We continued this structure and rhythm all the way to the new hospital.
 At this moment when walking through the Stegengebied going towards the west, you will often bump into high walls enclosing the premises of the Sint Elisabeth Hospital (the existing hospital).
 The design team proposes to tear down these barriers in the future redevelopment of the Sint Elisabeth Hospital so that the public space is not interrupted.